KaiHiwatari8/engl393spring2021/README.md

 ## Before you start

-Before you start, following are the resources assumed you have gathered before diving into instructions.
+Before you start, following are the resources assumed you have gathered before diving into the instructions.

 * **Text Editor**: <br>A text editor of your choice such as [Visual Studio Code](https://code.visualstudio.com/), [Sublime Text 3](https://www.sublimetext.com/), and [Atom](https://atom.io/).